 With support from a Caltrans Sustainable Transportation Planning - Sustainable Communities grant, VCTC will continue the coordinated effort to update the Comprehensive Transportation Plan (2013) and Congestion Management Plan (2009), with projected adoption in February 2023.
 The Comprehensive Transportation Plan serves as a long-range policy document, built from community-based, local priorities and community-expressed need to enhance regional connections.
-The Plan will ultimately inform the Commission on transportation investments to help reduce congestion, improve mobility, and support economic resilience, while encouraging robust linkages between transportation Planning grant, VCTC will partner with the National Park Service to study wildlife movements and connectivity in the U.S. 101 Conejo Pass area.
+The Plan will ultimately inform the Commission on transportation investments to help reduce congestion, improve mobility, and support economic resilience, while encouraging robust linkages between transportation, housing, and land use.
+Also, with support from a Caltrans Sustainable Transportation Planning grant, VCTC will partner with the National Park Service to study wildlife movements and connectivity in the U.S. 101 Conejo Pass area.
 Additional emphasis will be placed on active transportation planning and furthering efforts to work with sponsoring jurisdictions to fund and construct bicycle and pedestrian improvements.